hoshikitsunoda/portfolio-2019/_posts/blog/2020-09-11-how-to-setup-tailwind-css-with-cra-and-typescript.md

 ## Add to React/TypeScript Project

-This is going to be a React + TypeScript project, and with this approach, you don’t need to eject the CRA to use Tailwind.
+This is going to be a React + TypeScript project, and with this approach shown below, you don’t need to eject the CRA to use Tailwind.

 First, let’s create the project by running: